The Great Silk Road Adventure: Xi'an to Istanbul

 Day 21 Bukhara

 This morning we visit the famous Arc – or town citadel – in front of which the British officers Connelly and Stoddard lost their heads in what was one of the most infamous events of the Great Game.
 We’ll also visit the Kolan Minaret – or Tower of Death, from which Amir Nasirulla Khan threw his enemies – as well as the rest of the beautiful old town.
-The rest of the day is free to explore Bukhara at your leisure, with opportunities to wander through the bazaar and maybe do a little souvenir shopping.
+Lunch will consist of a plov cookery demo, so that we can see how the national dish of Uzbekistan is made before sampling the results.
+We will then have the remainder of the day free for shopping and generally relaxing in this most characterful of the old Silk Road towns.

 Sasha & Sons Guesthouse or similar